 Unplug The Mop

-The first thing you should do before cleaning your steam mop is disconnected it from the power source.
-An accident is the last thing we want.
+The first thing you should do before cleaning your steam mop is disconnect it from the power source.
+An accident is the last thing I want.
 This is especially important if you have a model that emits steam when it is plugged in.

 Remember that steam is water that has been heated to 300 degrees Fahrenheit, which may scald your skin.